aurimas13/Communication-of-Services/README.md

    WARNING: This is a development server.
 Do not use it in a production deployment.
  * Running on http://192.168.0.156:4444/ (Press CTRL+C to quit)
 ```
-The second terminal window to run Event Propagator you should follow this<sup>2</sup>:
+- For the 2<sup>nd</sup> terminal window to run Event Propagator and send a request to the Event Consumer API

-2) To run Event Propagator to send an event to the Event Consumer API you need to provide the python file and an argument 0 to send events and in the terminal you will see:
+you need to provide the python file with no arguments as well and in the 2<sup>nd</sup> terminal you should follow this:<sup>2</sup>
 ```
 >>>  python propagate.py
 {"event_payload":"welcome","event_type":"message"}